Land of Oz: Winkie Country

 Winkie Country is the western part of the Land of Oz.
 It is the home of the Winkies.
 Michael Patrick Hearn suggests the name Winkie means "a little bit of light," referring to the country "where the sun sets".

 This quadrant is strictly distinguished by the color yellow.
 This color is worn by most of the native inhabitants called the Winkies and predominates in the local surroundings.
 The Winkies are relatively normal in appearance with the exception of their yellow-tinted skin.
 Tin abounds there and it is said that the Winkies are some of the most skillful tinsmiths in the world.
 This was the country once ruled by the malevolent Wicked Witch of the West before Dorothy Gale "melted" her with a bucket of water, as narrated in The Wonderful Wizard of Oz.
 After that, the Winkies asked the Tin Woodman to be their new monarch ruler which he gladly accepted.
 He now lives in a vast palace made of tin that his loyal subjects built in his honor as a present for their new king.

 The most famous depiction of the Winkies is in the 1939 musical film where they appear as the regimental army of the Wicked Witch of the West, marching in formation and chanting repeatedly.

 In Gregory Maguire's revisionist Oz novels Wicked: The Life and Times of the Wicked Witch of the West and Son of a Witch, this area is called the Vinkus, and it is revealed that "Winkie" is considered a derogatory term.

 Deadly Desert

 Oz is completely surrounded on all four sides by a desert which insulates the citizens of the Land of Oz from discovery and invasion.
-Although the desert is mundane in the first two books, in the third book, Ozma of Oz (1907), it is described as having life-destroying sands and noxious fumes, features that remains constant for the rest of the series.
+Although the desert is mundane in the first two books, in the third book, Ozma of Oz (1907), it is described as having life-destroying sands and noxious fumes, features that remain constant for the rest of the series.
 In the fifth book, The Road to Oz (1909), a sign is posted on the edge of the desert to warn travelers: